State of Colorado

 Birding Colorado

 Many first-time visitors to Colorado anticipate seeing a state consisting mostly of mountains.
-This impression is understandable; it is the eighth largest state, at 104,247 square miles, with 54 mountain peaks over 14,000 feet and over 1,000 exceeding 10,000 feet.
-However, one of its most striking features is its vast complex of plains and prairies.
+This impression is understandable.
+However, one of its most striking features of the state is its vast complex of plains and prairies.
 In fact, the eastern plains of Colorado comprise 42% of the state’s area.
-Because of its wide variety of habitats, and its unique location in the center of the continent with respect to migration routes, Colorado is a premier birding destination.
+Because of its wide variety of habitats, and its unique location in the centre of the continent with respect to migration routes, Colorado is a premier birding destination.
 Those intending to bird throughout the state should plan on doing a lot of driving; it is about 276 miles from Wyoming to the north to New Mexico to the south, and 387 miles from Kansas and Nebraska to the east to Utah to the west.
-In recent years, Colorado’s birds and other wildlife have come under increasing pressure as the population has increased by more than 50% in the past thirty years to over 5 million.
-Colorado is best visualized as consisting of three distinct geographic subdivisions.
+In recent years, Colorado’s birds and other wildlife have come under increasing pressure as the population has increased by more than 50% in the past thirty years.
+Colorado is best visualised as consisting of three distinct geographic subdivisions.
 Within these three general areas there are literally hundreds of good birding localities.
-Consequently, it is highly recommended that birders unfamiliar with Colorado utilize A Birder’s Guide to Colorado, [see below] to clarify the details of particular localities.
+Consequently, it is highly recommended that birders unfamiliar with Colorado utilize A Birder’s Guide to Colorado, to clarify the details of particular localities.

 To the south and east, along the Kansas state line, are the town of Wray, known for its Greater Prairie-chicken leks, and Bonny Reservoir State Park, another excellent migrant trap.
 There is equally good birding along the Lower Arkansas Valley between Pueblo and Lamar.
 Popular birding spots include Lakes Henry, Meredith, Cheraw and Holbrook, Rocky Ford State Wildlife Area, and the Comanche National Grasslands, south of La Junta.
 Found adjacent to these grasslands are the Picket Wire Canyon-lands and the Purgotoire River.
 In addition to the specialty birds of the area, such as Curve-billed Thrasher, Cassin’s Kingbird, Black-throated and Rufous-crowned Sparrows, Golden Eagle and Canyon Wren, here one can see the most extensive exposed set of dinosaur tracks in North America.
 Near the New Mexico/Oklahoma border is Cottonwood Canyon, where such south-western species as Greater Roadrunner, Painted Bunting and Ladder-backed Woodpecker may be found.
 East of Cottonwood is Campo, one of the few dependable Colorado locations for Lesser Prairie-chicken.
 Further downstream along the Arkansas River are additional excellent birding localities: John Martin Reservoir, the Fort Lyon Wildlife Easement, the Indian reservoirs of Nee So Pah, Nee Noshe, Nee Gronde and Nee Skah, and the Lamar Community College woodlands.